Maximizing a Submodular Function with Bounded Curvature under an Unknown Knapsack Constraint: Submodular Knapsack Problem with Known Capacity

-and the equation simplifies to $ z = 1/2 $ which is the known robustness factor for the modular case; see, e.g., the textbook by Korte and Vygen~\cite{KorteV18}.
-For the other extreme case of $ \curv = 1 $ the equation simplifies to $ 1-e^{-z} = \frac{1-z}{2-z} $, which was shown by Wolsey~\cite{DBLP:journals/mor/Wolsey82}.
+and the equation for the root simplifies to $ z = 1-z $ which implies the known approximation guarantee of $ 1/2 $ for the additive case; see, e.g., the textbook by Korte and Vygen~\cite{KorteV18}.
+For the other case of $ c = 1 $ the equation simplifies to $ 1-e^{-z} = \frac{1-z}{2-z} $, which implies the approximation guarantee shown by Wolsey~\cite{DBLP:journals/mor/Wolsey82}.

+In the remainder of the chapter, we give an instance of the knapsack problem for a submodular set function with curvature $ c \in (0,1] $ where \textsc{MGreedy} attains the approximation guarantee of \Cref{theo:greedy-approximation}.
+Together with \Cref{prop:greedy-algorithms} this proves that the approximation guarantee is tight for \textsc{AGreedy} and \textsc{MGreedy}.